Daniel-KM/Commenting/README.md

-For flexibility and to enable commenting on other record types from modules (e.g. SimplePages or ExhibitBuilder), you will have to add the following lines to the appropriate place in the plugin's public view script:
+For flexibility and to enable commenting on other record types from modules (e.g. SimplePages or ExhibitBuilder), you will have to add the following lines to the appropriate place in the theme script:

 ```php
 fire_plugin_hook('commenting_comments');